-The fact that one woman or girl is killed every 11 minutes by an intimate partner, or a family member is not just a number - it represents the devastating loss of human life, leaving behind shattered families and communities, and the urgent need for action.
+The fact that one woman or girl is killed every 11 minutes by an intimate partner, or a family member is not just a number - it represents the devastating loss of human life and the urgent need for action.

-To learn about the 11 areas of impact
+To learn about intimate partner violence and the 11 areas and ways it impacts

 Intimate partner violence (IPV) can have both short-term and long-term physical and mental health impacts.
 These can include physical injuries, chronic health problems, anxiety, depression, PTSD, substance abuse, and lower self-esteem.
 IPV can also lead to social health impacts such as unhealthy behaviors, isolation, disruptive behaviors, and poorer educational/professional outcomes.

 Children exposed to domestic violence may experience behavior problems, emotional difficulties, and poor school performance, as well as psychological trauma and an increased risk of mental health disorders.
 Exposure to IPV can also lead to increased engagement in unhealthy behaviors, such as substance use, isolation, disruptive behaviors, and poorer educational/professional outcomes.
 Youth who experience intimate partner abuse are at higher risk of depression, eating disorders, and poor academic performance, which can lead to social isolation and difficulties with relationships.

 IPV can disrupt family dynamics, cause tension and conflict, and lead to displacement, isolation, and financial hardship.
 The effects of IPV can be passed down from one generation to the next, perpetuating the cycle of violence and trauma and increasing the likelihood of future perpetration or victimization.

 Over 10% of senior citizens experience abuse or neglect from a trusted person each year, including physical, psychological, sexual, financial abuse or neglect.
 Most physical, emotional, and sexual abuse against senior citizens is perpetrated by their intimate partners.